chrisgrieser/nvim-lsp-endhints/README.md

 ## Usage
-The plugin automatically enables inlay hints when attaching to an LSP, there is nothing to do other than loading plugin.
+The plugin automatically enables inlay hints when attaching to an LSP, there is nothing to do other than loading the plugin.
 (This behavior can be disabled with `autoEnable = false`.)

 All regular inlay hint functions like `vim.lsp.inlay_hint.enable()` work the